Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Analyze a conversation in a different language

-The language property in the `TextConversationItem` can be used to specify the language of the conversation.
+The `language` property can be set to specify the language of the conversation:

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationWithLanguage
 string projectName = "Menu";